Smart Device Development for Gait Monitoring: Multimodal Feedback in an Interactive Foot Orthosis, Walking Aid, and Mobile Application: Results

 \subsubsection{Gait Data Measurement}

 To assess the reliability of temporal and spatial gait parameters, the accuracy of the \ac{SFO} measurements was evaluated against the treadmill system across all trials.
 The results showed that temporal parameters achieved mean accuracies above 85\%, except for swing phase duration, which reached only 60\%.
-For spatial parameters, mean accuracies were at least 81\%, although with higher standard deviations.
+For the spatial parameter, the mean accuracy was 83.4\%, despite a high standard deviation.
 The descriptive results are summarized in Table~\ref{tab:GaitAccuracy}.

-\paragraph{Temporal Parameters} The Shapiro–Wilk normality test indicated that both cycle phase duration ($p > .095$) and swing phase duration ($p > .501$) were normally distributed, while stance phase duration was not ($p = .013$).

-A paired t-test revealed a statistically significant difference between \ac{SFO} and treadmill for swing phase duration ($t(7) = 9.74$, $p < .001$), Cohen’s d = 3.44 (large effect size), as well as for cycle phase duration ($t(7) = -18.7$, $p < .001$), Cohen’s d = 6.59 (large effect size), which was significantly shorter in SFO compared to treadmill.
-Furthermore, a Wilcoxon signed-rank test on stance duration data showed no significant difference ($W = 8$, $p = .195$, with moderate effect $r = 0.50$).
+\paragraph{Temporal Parameters} The Shapiro–Wilk normality test indicated that both cycle phase duration ($p > 0.095$) and swing phase duration ($p > 0.501$) were normally distributed, while stance phase duration was not ($p = 0.013$).
+A paired t-test revealed a statistically significant difference between \ac{SFO} and treadmill for swing phase duration ($t(7) = 9.74$, $p < 0.001$), Cohen’s d~=~3.44 (large effect size), as well as for cycle phase duration ($t(7) = -18.7$, $p < 0.001$), Cohen’s d = 6.59 (large effect size), which was significantly shorter in SFO compared to treadmill.
+Furthermore, a Wilcoxon signed-rank test on stance duration data showed no significant difference ($W = 8$, $p = 0.195$, with moderate effect $r = 0.50$).

-A Pearson correlation analysis showed a strong and significant correlation for cycle duration ($r = 0.973$, $p < .001$), and a moderate but not statistically significant correlation for swing duration ($r = 0.673$, $p = .067$).
-Additionally, a Spearman correlation analysis for stance duration, which was not normally distributed, did not reveal a significant correlation ($\rho = -0.167$, $p = .693$).
+A Pearson correlation analysis showed a strong and significant correlation for cycle duration ($r = 0.973$, $p < 0.001$), and a moderate but not statistically significant correlation for swing duration ($r = 0.673$, $p = 0.067$).
+Additionally, a Spearman correlation analysis for stance duration, which was not normally distributed, did not reveal a significant correlation ($\rho = -0.167$, $p = 0.693$).

-\paragraph{Spatial Parameters} The Shapiro–Wilk test indicated that both step length ($p > .091$) and cycle length ($p = .259$) were normally distributed.

-A paired t-test revealed a statistically significant difference in step length between the treadmill and orthosis conditions ($t(7) = -4.38$, $p = .003$), Cohen’s d = 1.55 (large effect size), indicating that step length was significantly shorter when measured with the orthosis compared to the treadmill.
-Furthermore, a statistically significant difference was found for cycle length ($t(7) = -3.65$, $p = .008$), Cohen’s d = 1.29 (large effect), with the orthosis also leading to lower values.
+\paragraph{Spatial Parameters} The Shapiro–Wilk test indicated that cycle length ($p = 0.259$) was normally distributed.
+A paired t-test revealed a statistically significant difference in cycle length between the treadmill and orthosis conditions ($t(7) = -3.65$, $p = 0.008$), Cohen’s $d = 1.29$ (large effect), indicating that cycle length was significantly shorter when measured with the orthosis compared to the treadmill.
+Pearson correlation analysis showed no significant correlation for cycle length ($r = 0.678$, $p = 0.065$).